JanWood2013/JanEngineering/README.md

 **FIRST LEGO League Team**
 //05.06.2026, 12:41pm//
-I am part if a new FIRST LEGO League Team in Cologne (with guys from my school).
+I am part of a new FIRST LEGO League Team in Cologne (with guys from my school).
-The next competition is probably in January next Year and there we'll see how good we actually are!
+The next competition is probably in January next year and there we'll see how good we actually are!

 **FP1 and 2 Today**
 //05.06.2026, 10:32am//